-Retainers & Appliances in Hamilton (Jackson Square), Burlington and St. Catharines!
+Retainers & Appliances in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 A retainer is a removable appliance designed specifically for your mouth that will either move or hold your teeth in place.
 Retainers are to be worn as directed by your orthodontist and you need to bring it with you to every appointment.